BirkS20/Project1_joint/Finale_project/README.md

 Handed in by Birk Skogsrud & Malene Fjeldsrud Karlsen.

-All tasks in project 1 are done in cooperation with Martine Jenssen Pedersen & Elias Micaelsen Fuglesang.

 This project is project 1 of 3 in the course FYS-STK4155.
 The goal is to implement algorithms learned in the course for a Runge´s function.
 This Project folder contains the following:

 - Readme